 By nature I am a skeptic.
 I don’t dare to think my paintings are great.
 I can’t understand the arrogance of someone saying, ‘I have created a big, important work.’

 Given the artist’s status, it’s perhaps a little surprising that he hasn’t featured more often in Vienna’s art museums.
-A recent exception, of course, was the Warhol to Richter exhibition at the Albertina, which featured, for example, his mind-blowing Woman Drinking.
+A recent exception, of course, was the Warhol to Richter exhibition at the Albertina, which featured, for example, his mind-blowing Woman Drinking (at least it had that effect on me).

 The 2020/2021 Landscape exhibition at the Bank Austria Kunstforum Wien redresses the balance by offering the most comprehensive Richter exhibition ever put on in Austria.
 This is also the first time that such a detailed eye has been cast over this particular aspect of his work.
 The artist himself helped with the organisation, while the exhibition per se also involves cooperation with the Kunsthaus Zürich.